RedAngel121/NytePack/README.md

 - [x] Gateways to Eternity - Thanks Dev!
 - [x] Removed standard boats in favor of Nifty Ships
 - [x] Replaced recipes needing a boat with `alekiships:watercraft_frame_flat`
+- [x] Man of Many Planes - adjust the speed of the metal biplane to make it better than the fabric biplane
 - [x] Added MineColonies:
-  Domum Ornamentum
+  - Domum Ornamentum
-  Multi-Piston
+  - Multi-Piston
-  Structurize
+  - Structurize
-  BlockUI
+  - BlockUI
-  TownTalk
+  - TownTalk

 # Upcoming Changes:
-- [ ] Man of Many Planes - adjust the speed of the biplane to make it better than the fabric one
 - [ ] Minecolonies-server freetointeractblocks - add stuff and also change the Lucky blocks too
 - [ ] Add and Config [Create: Molten Vents](https://www.curseforge.com/minecraft/mc-mods/create-molten-vents)
 - [ ] Re-Add [Serene Seasons Pams Trees Compat](https://www.curseforge.com/minecraft/mc-mods/serene-seasons-pams-harvestcraft-2-trees-compat) when its been updated...
 It's MIT so I could probably just update it myself